mcimolini/Take-Home-Exercises/Exercise3/ReadMe.md

 ### Modify `Home`

-Modify the home page to include the following.
+Modify the home page to include the following:

 - The title line for the site (**Book Reviews**)
 - A simple logo for the site
 - One to two paragraphs of welcome and summary description for the site

-### Update the `MainLayout`

-Put your name and section identifier in the `<footer>` element for the copyright information.
+- Put your name and section identifier in the `<footer>` element for the copyright information.

 ### Update the `NavMenu`